 Sound therapy involves the use of a sound generating device.
 It is simple, natural and non-invasive.
 It is especially effective when combined with appropriate patient education and counseling.

 Many are told "there is no cure" for ringing ears.
 However, we believe that tinnitus can almost always be treated.
-Read here or contact us to discuss treatment options suitable for you.

 Our process is to evaluate your tinnitus and potential hearing loss, and then work together with you to find the best solution to meet your needs.
 Each patient is different, and each tinnitus case is unique.